 As a competitive pitmaster, I usually cook my ribs in an enclosed barbecue slow and low for several hours.
 After they develop a mahogany bark, I wrap them in foil with brown sugar, honey and lots of butter, until they are tender.

 This method yields a delicious rib, but you kind of lose the experience of cooking, because you close the grill and forget about them for several hours.

-When you cook ribs on the Breeo however, the entire cook is an experience, and the results are down-right incredible.
+When you cook ribs on a Breeo® fire pit however, the entire cook is an experience, and the results are down-right incredible.